MarcoPolo/marcopolo.github.io/content/code/2020-01-07-datafrog-js.md

 ## Our Datalog engine – in action

-We've build our engine, let's use it.
+We've built our engine, let's use it.

 Our grandparent example: